felipebita/ml_fraud_detection/docs/project_files.md

 *   **Purpose**: This directory contains standalone scripts for various tasks, such as starting services or running tests.

-### `scripts/start_mlflow_duckdb.sh`

-*   **Purpose**: This script starts the MLflow tracking server with a DuckDB backend.
-*   **Usage**: It is used to launch the MLflow server, which is essential for logging experiments, tracking model performance, and managing the machine learning lifecycle.
-*   **Key Information**:
-    *   It loads environment variables from a `.env` file.
-    *   It sets default values for the database path, MLflow port, host, and artifact root if they are not defined in the `.env` file.
-    *   It creates the necessary directories for the database and artifacts.
-    *   It starts the MLflow server using the specified configurations.

 ### `scripts/test_mlflow_setup.py`

 *   **Purpose**: This script tests the MLflow setup to ensure that it is properly configured and accessible.